zreichert/rototiller/README.md

 It is already known that the API will change quite a bit for the next release.
 These API changes are underway.
 Please see the notes at the top of the [Write](#write) section.

+## Rototiller Goals
-* simplifies the building of command strings in :rototiller_task for task authors
+* Simplifies the building of command strings in :rototiller_task for task authors
-* abstracts the overriding of command string components: commands, flags, arguments for task users
+* Abstracts the overriding of command string components: commands, switches, options, arguments for task users
-* unifies and standardizes messaging surrounding the use of environment variables for task operations
+* Unifies and standardizes messaging surrounding the use of environment variables for task operations
-* Provides a tool that can house shared rake task code for Puppet.
-* Reduce duplication in Rakefiles across projects at Puppet.
+* Reduce duplication in Rakefiles across projects
-* Reduce effort required to write first class rake tasks.
+* Reduce effort required to write first-class rake tasks
-* Reduce time and effort trying to understand requirement to run rake tasks.
+* Reduce time and effort to understand how to run rake tasks
-* Provide a standard interface for executing tests in a given test tier regardless of framework (Not MVP)

 <a name="install"></a>
 ## Install